Olikinglake/Intrivia/README.md

 # Introduction

-This is a trivia website that is has been made for company intranets.
+This is a trivia website that has been made for company intranets.
 It features a daily quiz of six questions to be completed individually and a leaderboard to display the top scorers.

 # Technologies used